yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 2. Open Price list assignments tab
 3. Open price list assignment to edit
 4. Fill Priority field

-!!Notice that the Product price related to price list assignments with the Higher value will be used first.
+> Notice that the Product price related to price list assignments with the Higher value will be used first.

 ### How to change Eligible shoppers for price list assignments